Featured Image Credit: Photo by Greg Raines on Unsplash

 Let’s start with the all-time classic of road trip games for two people.

-21 Questions is an iconic game that has lasted through the years for a reason.
+21 Questions is an iconic game that has lasted for a reason.
 It’s fun, the rules are easy to pick up, and you can tailor the game to match everyone’s personality.

 The game starts with one player thinking of a person, place, or thing in their mind.
-The other player then has 21 “yes or no” questions to guess what the first player is thinking.
+The other player then has 21 “yes or no” questions to guess what the first player thinks.

 Every question needs to have a yes or no answer.